MCP-Mirror/topherbc_python-run-mcp/README.md

 # MCP Python Execution Server

-A Python implementation of a Model Context Protocol server that supports Python code execution requests using FastMCP.
+A Python implementation of a Model Context Protocol server that supports Python code execution requests.

 ## Features

 - Handles `run_python` requests
 - Returns mock responses (to be implemented with actual Python execution)
-- Built using FastMCP for simpler, more Pythonic MCP implementation
+- Built using the MCP Python SDK

 ## Installation